 - Qty Out – shows the removal of the product from a specific location

-- Clicking this image will display any memos entered during the transaction
+- – click the info image to display any memos entered during the transaction

-- Info button – will open a pop-up window with more details about the various transactions on the line.
-Any document that was used to create the transaction will have a tab.
+- – the Info button opens a pop-up window with more details about the various transactions on the line.
+Any document referencing the transaction will have a tab.